cburgos0511/smart-documentation/docs/business-case.md

 ## Executive Summary

 The Smart Documentation Agent delivers immediate ROI through automated documentation maintenance, faster onboarding, and reduced support overhead.
-For a 100-developer team, the system generates $1M+ in annual savings while improving code velocity by 40%.
+For a 100-developer team, the system generates $500K-$2.5M in annual savings (hypothetical estimates) while improving code velocity by 30-40%.

+> **⚠️ These are hypothetical estimates based on industry averages.
+Actual results may vary significantly based on team size, documentation complexity, and implementation quality.**

 ## 💰 Financial Impact